Spencer Dinwiddie NBA Preview vs. the Pistons

 Spencer Dinwiddie Insights vs. the Pistons

-- He's connected on 2.1 threes per game, or 13.9% of his team's makes from beyond the arc this season.
+- He's attempted 6.4 threes per game, or 16.5% of his team's shots from beyond the arc this season.

-- The Nets rank 19th in possessions per game with 101.1.
-His opponents, the Pistons, have a middling offensive tempo, ranking 10th with 103.2 possessions per contest.
+- Dinwiddie's Nets average 101.2 possessions per game, which ranks 20th among NBA teams, while the Pistons have a middling offense in terms of tempo, ranking 11th with 103.1 possessions per contest.

-- The Pistons are the 25th-best defensive squad in the NBA, conceding 120.7 points per game.
+- On defense, the Pistons have allowed 120.9 points per game, which is 25th-best in the NBA.

-- The Pistons concede 43.5 rebounds per game, ranking 14th in the NBA.
+- Conceding 43.3 rebounds per contest, the Pistons are the 14th-ranked team in the NBA.

-- Giving up 25.5 assists per contest, the Pistons are the 10th-ranked squad in the league.
+- The Pistons are the 11th-ranked team in the league, allowing 25.7 assists per game.

-- The Pistons are the seventh-ranked team in the NBA at allowing threes, giving up 11.6 made 3-pointers per contest.
+- Looking at 3-pointers, the Pistons are seventh in the NBA, giving up 11.6 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!